Skip to main content

 How long does the process take?

 Timeline varies depending on court scheduling in New Hampshire.
-Once we file the petition, court approval typically takes several weeks to a few months.
+Once we file the petition, court approval typically takes 30 to 60 days.
 We will keep you informed throughout the process.

 What if the state stops making payments?